 Beginning at the north end of Atherton, the two-track Caltrain railway runs through the town with residential neighborhoods to each side.
-The Atherton Caltrain Station consists of a waiting shelter and two low platforms.
+The former Atherton Caltrain Station consists of a waiting shelter.
+Trains no longer stop at the station, and the Town of Atherton has initiated planning to renovate the shelter to house historical materials on the history of Atherton and the railroad and to integrate the shelter and surrounding parking into the Town Center, enhancing its function as a public gathering place.
 The railway continues at grade through Menlo Park.
 The Menlo Park Caltrain Station (NRHP #74000556) is a Victorian structure with two platforms landscaped with palm trees and oaks (KVP 11).